 Psychic dreams are typically simple scenes with not much going on.
 They tend to tell improbable stories; realistic, yet wrong in some way.
 For example, in reality that log I dreamt of doesn’t exist.
 My father keeps a tidy property and would never let a fallen tree lie around to rot.
 He also cultivates his outdoor space to attract a diversity of birds.
 A cat would not be welcome in his yard.
 So in literal terms the dream didn’t make sense.

 I dreamt the dream while sleeping in Manhattan.
-When I do sleep at our family’s old house in Rhode Island, I sometimes awake in the wee hours of the morning and furtively observe the moonlit grounds.
+When I stay at our family’s old house in Rhode Island, I sometimes furtively observe the moonlit grounds in the wee hours of the morning.
 That yard is like a theatre space to me, where the forest is the curtain.
 Wild animals forage through the area from time to time.
 If I’m lucky I’ll spot one.

 From the vantage point of my upstairs window I’ve spied woodchucks nibbling at the tomato plants, pheasants picking through the grass and deer clipping at the hedges.
 I’ve also heard owls and fisher cats but they never let themselves be seen.

 So some truthfulness was swirled into the fiction of my dream.
 I’ve learned to pay extra attention when I experience this kind of ‘improbable reality’.
 To me, it signals a psychic experience is afoot.

 Coincidence: A Sign Your Psyche Has Something To Say

 The night before I had my dream, I’d eaten out with friends at a taqueria on the Upper East Side.
 An intriguing print hung above our table featuring an elderly couple facing one another.
 As I viewed the image I noticed an optical illusion in it.
 A scene one doesn’t initially see was embedded into the picture.